jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 /psychologist_heatmap.png
 <!--edit figure title-->

 My dad’s access to services was limited by their cost.
-But Access is also limited because our mental healthcare providers are not distributed evenly across the country.
-For example, if you live in the southern or middle regions of our country, your access to psychologists is very limited.

-And this rural access issue is not limited to only psychologists.
-80% of rural counties do not have even a single psychiatrist; and 91% lack a psychiatric NP[^rural].
+But  consider the access to mental health services for the farmer in rural Kansas, when 61% of rural counties lack a psychologist, 80% do not have even a single psychiatrist; and 91% lack a psychiatric NP[^rural].

 [^rural]: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7681156/

 ---

+/stigma.jpg

-Mental illness is still highly stigmatized in our society and this prevents many people from seeking necessary care.
-For some, the need to talk about the most intimate and personal details of their life with someone else poses a barrier to seeking support.
-And in some instances, skepticism about the effectiveness of particular treatments also limit their acceptability.
+Seeking out mental health treatment is unacceptable to many  of us because mental illness is still highly stigmatized in our society.
+And for some, the need to talk about the most intimate and personal details of their life with someone else poses a barrier to seeking support.

 ---

 /waitlist_2.jpg
 <!--may update image to gray and red cartoon characters-->
 <!--need to buy copyright or remake image-->

-For those of us who have geographic access to mental healthcare providers, **availability** poses the next issue.
-Given the imbalance between the number of mental healthcare providers and the need for services, there are often long waits until care is available.
-For example, in metropolitan Madison, WI, where I live, it is simply not possible to schedule at all with many well-regarded psychologists, and others have wait lists that can delay a first visit for months.
+Mental healthcare services are often not available when we need them most.
+For example, in metropolitan Madison, WI, where I live, many well-regarded psychologists seem to rarely accept new patients, and others have wait lists that can delay a first visit for months.

 ---

 /calendar.png

-Furthermore, models for traditional individual or group psychotherapy still often revolve around weekly, monthly, or even less frequent appointments.
+Furthermore, models for traditional mental healthcare still often revolve around weekly, monthly, or even less frequent appointments.
 But, of course, our mental health needs aren't limited this these sparse appointment schedules.
 Crises, stressors, strong drug cravings, and even drug relapses can occur and require support at any time.

----

-All of these issues, access, acceptability, and availability, combine to make the practical capacity and reach of our mental healthcare system too low to meet our high need.

-However, to my eye, our biggest problem is that many of these capacity limitations are "baked into the cake" of how we provide mental healthcare services.
-It would be very hard to meaningfully address them to improve capacity within our current system without radically changing this system itself.

 ## Disruptive Innovation in Mental Healthcare

 <!-- Consider image: Bank teller vs. ATM-->

-These are serious issues.
 Fortunately, I believe we are now poised to experience disruptive innovation in the mental health services that we provide and the methods by which they are delivered.

 I use the term **disruptive innovation** intentionally to signal the magnitude and nature of this potentially transformative change.